Most Hated NFL Players of All Time

 Stats: 243 G, 1,118 TKL, 39.5 SACK, 18 INT, 18 FR

-Famous words: “It's about trying to make big hits, like when you hit someone so hard he doesn't get up.
-Those are the kind of hits you like." — Bill Romanowski
+Famous words: “It’s about trying to make big hits, like when you hit someone so hard he doesn’t get up.
+Those are the kind of hits you like.” —Bill Romanowski

 Bottom Line: Bill Romanowski

-Whether it was admitting to using steroids, spitting on opponents, kicking players in the head, racism allegations or breaking the eye socket of his own teammate, there are lots of reasons to dislike Bill Romanowski.
-In 1997, Romanowski was fined $7,500 for spitting in the face of receiver JJ Stokes, and his then-Broncos teammate Shannon Sharpe said the fine would have been higher if Romo was black.
+In 1997, Romanowski was fined $7,500 for spitting in the face of receiver JJ Stokes, and his then Broncos teammate Shannon Sharpe said the fine would have been higher if Romo was Black.
 Romanowski clearly didn’t like Sharpe’s comments, and a few years later when they were opponents, Romo blatantly dislocated Sharpe’s elbow during a game.

 It comes as no surprise that when Sharpe was asked who the dirtiest player in the NFL was, he responded “Romo No. 1 and 2, 3 and 4.”

-3. Ray Lewis
+4. Ray Lewis

 Position: Linebacker